 Grace & Savour, Hampton-in-Arden

-What: Number one in our Top 100 UK Restaurants 2023 list, Grace & Savour couple Anette and David Taylor hit the ground running after arriving in grassy Hampton-in-Arden from Oslo, where David worked at renowned three Michelin-starred Maaemo.
+What: Number one in the SquareMeal Top 100 UK Restaurants 2023 list, Grace & Savour couple Anette and David Taylor hit the ground running after arriving in grassy Hampton-in-Arden from Oslo, where David worked at renowned three Michelin-starred Maaemo.
 What the team achieve here is unfathomable - the tasting menu is perfectly judged, and uses hyper-seasonal ingredients exclusively from the local area, supporting biodynamic producers as well as growing ingredients in the walled garden outside.

 Where: Hampton Manor, Shadowbrook Lane, B92 0EN